This easy refrigerator dill pickles recipe (small batch) is made using fresh cucumbers in a flavorful brine – no canning required.

 Ingredients needed to make this small batch recipe

 The basic brine consists of vinegar, sugar and kosher salt.

-My favorite spices to add in include mustard seed, fresh dill, bay leaves and fresh garlic.
+My favorite spices to add in include mustard seeds, fresh dill, bay leaves and fresh garlic.

-It’s easy to swap in other spices including black peppercorns, Red pepper flakes, coriander seed, fresh ginger, cloves, anise, or allspice.
+It’s easy to swap in other spices including black whole peppercorns, red pepper flakes, coriander seed, fresh ginger, cloves, anise, bay leaf or allspice.

 What other vegetables can be pickled quickly?